-An IT KPI or metric is an efficient way to keep track of all relevant aspects of quality regarding an IT project.
-These measurable values help deliver projects on budget and time by analysing and optimising the IT ticket management, IT problem-solving and the IT cost management.
+An IT KPI or key performance indicator helps to keep track of all relevant aspects of quality regarding an IT project.
+KPIs help deliver projects on budget and time by analysing and optimising the IT ticket management, IT problem-solving and IT cost management.

 Monitoring the overall progress of your tasks and projects is key, and that’s why this IT KPI made it to the top of our list.
 An important number of unresolved tasks piling up might translate a problem across the system, or with the agents.
 This is why it is important to monitor it in relationship with other indicators (workload of the staff, their deadlines, etc) as displayed on our example aside.
 Thanks to a modern KPI software like datapine’s, you can easily track the ratio of open to resolved tickets, while keeping an eye on the most important open tickets to complete your tasks on time.
 You can also work with various filter options for the ticket history, and filter by specific project for instance, or by individual team or employee.Performance Indicators